 This sponsored post from Macy’s appears in the user’s news feed where the individual can watch, comment, like, and share the video with the click of a button.
 Though the content is marked as sponsored, it appears right in between organic posts from the user’s friends and family without interrupting the user’s social media experience.

 Boosted post content is easy to use.
 In fact, you don’t even have to enter the Facebook Ads manager to create sponsored post content.
 Facebook will often prompt you to sponsor a certain post in order to gain more visibility and improve engagement with the content.
 Though the ease of use may make it tempting to boost posts without considering your goals or performance expectations, you will need to put some strategy behind your sponsored content if you want to see the best results.

-When creating sponsored content, consider who would be most interested in the content that you plan to promote.
+When creating sponsored content, consider who would be most interested in the content that you plan to promote and what your marketing objectives are.
 Do you want to reach people who like your page?
-Or should you also extend your targeting to those who are friends with your fans?
+Or should you also extend your audience targeting to those who are friends with your fans?
 This will depend on the purpose of the promotion and your overall campaign goals.